xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 ### The Event<_,_> Class

 The `Event<'Del, 'Arg>` type keeps track of the delegates associated with the event, and makes it easier to fire and publish an event.
 The type takes two generic parameters.
 The first is the type of delegate associated with the event, which in the previous example was `SetOperationDelegate`.
-The second generic parameter is the type of the delegate’s argument, which was `SetOperationEventArgs`.
-(Note that this ignores the delegate’s actual first parameter, the `sender` object.)
+The second generic parameter is the type of the delegate's argument, which was `SetOperationEventArgs`.
+(Note that this ignores the delegate's actual first parameter, the `sender` object.)

-If your events don’t follow this pattern where the first parameter is the `sender` object, then you should use the `DelegateEvent<'Del>` type instead.
+If your events don't follow this pattern where the first parameter is the `sender` object, then you should use the `DelegateEvent<'Del>` type instead.
 It is used the same way, except that its arguments are passed in as an obj array.

 Example 8-13 defines a clock type with a single event that gets fired every second, notifying subscribers of the current hour, minute, and second.
 Note that in order to trigger an event with type `DelegateEvent<_>` you must pass in an obj array for all of its parameters.
 As a reminder, the `box` function converts its parameter to type `obj`.